workloads/.github/DISCORD_RULES.md

 # Discord Rules

-> This document describes the Rules for the Discord Community at [go.workloads.io/discord](https://go.workloads.io/discord).
+> This document describes the rules for the Discord community at [go.workloads.io/discord](https://go.workloads.io/discord).

 ## Table of Contents